 Chair, Ecological Society of Australia, Early Career Working Group, 2017-2018.

-Lake Macquarie Environmental Research Grant: Determining seed viability of endangered coastal saltmarsh plants in Lake Macquarie under climate change, 2016.
+Lake Macquarie Environmental Research Grant: Determining seed viability of endangered coastal saltmarsh plants in Lake Macquarie under climate change. ($4,320) 2016.

-Gilpin A-M, Denham AJ, Ayre DJ, (2017) 'The use of Digital Video Recorders in pollination biology', Ecological Entomology, (in press) DOI: 10.1111/een.12394
+Gilpin A-M, Denham AJ, Ayre DJ, (2017) 'The use of Digital Video Recorders in pollination biology', Ecological Entomology, vol.42, pp 383-388

 Gilpin A-M, Collette J, Ooi M, Denham AJ, Ayre DJ, (2017) 'Do introduced honeybees effect seed set and seed quality in a plant adapted for bird pollination?'
 Journal of Plant Ecology, vol.10, no.4, pp 721–729

 Gilpin A-M, Ayre DJ, Denham AJ, (2014) 'Can the pollination biology and floral ontogeny of the threatened Acacia carneorum explain its lack of reproductive success?'
 Ecological Research, vol.29, pp 225-235